ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

 **Step 5**: Run the commands in the notebook.

-We have identified some features that predict large-range days.
+Conclusion: We have identified some features that predict large-range days.
 This is important for determining whether or not to deploy an automated system on any given day.
 Results are consistent across training and test data.